yuvrock/archive.jbossoutreach.org/README.md

 twitter: Your twitter id
 facebook: Your facebook id
 bio: Some bio about yourself
-lat: Your latitude
+lat: Your latitude    # to max only one digit after decimal
-lng: Your longitude
+lng: Your longitude   # to max only one digit after decimal
 ```

 **IMPORTANT:**